 Relative to the environmental problems, wars and all other conflicts that are going on in the world, sugar seems like a minor infraction.
 We downplay it.
-We tend to do comparative judgements on what is, more or less, “bad” versus “good” to eat, but oddly the comparison tends to always favor foods with sugar in them.
+We tend to do comparative judgments on what is, more or less, “bad” versus “good” to eat, but oddly the comparison tends to always favor foods with sugar in them.

-Instead of examining sugar as an ethical or dietary choice, we need look at its influence on natural selection, evolution and our biochemistry.
+Instead of examining sugar as an ethical or dietary choice, we need to look at its influence on natural selection, evolution and biochemistry.
 Both humans and plants evolved with sugar through millions of years of trial and error, to survive and procreate.

-For the early humans and their hominid predecessors, life consisted of gathering and hunting food on a daily basis.
+For early humans and their hominid predecessors, life consisted of gathering and hunting food on a daily basis.
 Our biochemistries adapted to intermittent starvation as a norm.
 Coming across fruit was a rare delicacy, reserved for spring and summer, for a reason.

 Dr. Richard Johnson, an expert in leptin and insulin resistance, argues in his book The Fat Switch that the metabolic syndrome (having excessive fat) is a biochemical condition to protect us against famine while we were still roaming the plains as hunter-gatherers.
 Excess fat is activated by an enzyme called fructokinase, which is triggered by fructose, aka fruit sugar.
 Fructose basically accumulates as fat directly and doesn’t tell us when we’re full, so that the early hominoid could gain the extra few pounds of energy reserves to get to his next destination, with a bit of buffer for the winter.

 Excess fat around the belly is not a body type, it’s a sign of a metabolic disease that wears and tears us on a cellular level, depleting both body and mind.
 But sugar doesn’t care about that.
-It’s sole purpose is entrapment.
+Its sole purpose is entrapment.

 Our sweet taste buds evolved to spot the sources for this precious burst of energy.
 It probably saved more than a few hunters who migrated across the great plains in search of new sources of energy.
 For the plant, or fruit, that carried her sweet taste, sugar became a way to guarantee survival.

 The fruit plant learned to propagate by having herbivores and carnivores “hitchhike” its progeny across the plains.
-The reward for the carrier was a hit of energy and momentary sense of well-being.
+The reward for the carrier was a hit of energy and a momentary sense of well-being.
 Plants have evolved thousands of ways to attract seed carriers, ranging from little parachutes that get carried away by the wind to psychoactive substances that attract the prey to alter their states of consciousness.
 Yet sugar won the natural selection battle for the best entrapment drug.

 Millions of years of natural selection made fructose a leading psychoactive stimulant in helping plants build their dominion.
 We learned to differentiate the lush fruit that was “ripe” for us to eat by color, taste and smell, unwittingly making ourselves the taxi drivers of plant heritage.